-Whether you're a recreational runner, training for a half-marathon, marathon or an ultra endurance event, a well-tailored nutrition plan will help you get the best out of your training and performance.
-Choosing food (fuel) for your body can be a complex process, both in training and again on race day.
+Whether you're a recreational runner, training for a half-marathon, marathon or an ultra-endurance event, a well-tailored nutrition plan will help you get the best out of your training and performance.
+Selecting fuel for your body can be a complex process, both in training and again on race day.
 So our own Sport & Exercise Nutritionist, Marewa Sutherland, has put together some tips to help you out.

 Carbohydrates and energy

 Carbohydrates are a runner’s best friend when it comes to energy and getting the most out of your training session or race.
 Your body has adequate muscle stores (glycogen) to fuel around an hour of training, with longer durations requiring a consistent top-up from foods or fluid.
 Typically we require between 30-60g of carbohydrates per hour of exercise (and this can increase up to 90g for exercise over two hours).
 It's also a great idea to use your long training sessions to practice your race-day nutrition.
 This includes seeing what works for you (and what doesn't) and refining quantities and eating/drinking techniques.

 It is worth a mention that not all carbohydrates are the same when in comes to running.
 While we want to focus on eating wholegrain (complex) carbohydrates in our everyday diet for health, when used to fuel exercise these can cause stomach upsets due to their slower digestion processes.
 That's where sports-specific nutrition can slot in as it should be designed to deliver carbohydrates that are easily digested to quickly fuel muscles without upsetting your stomach.
 In saying this some brands have nasty and unnecessary additives so get in the habit of checking the ingredients of your supplements to ensure they are really benefiting you.

 Signs you're not meeting carbohydrate targets?
 Fatigue is an obvious one, specifically the inability to recover between training sessions or extreme muscle soreness/ injury.